 The Cook Islands trust in the world's best foreign asset protection structure to safeguard your assets.
-The Cook Islands International Trust Act 1989 was the first country in the world that incorporated strong asset protection features within the legislation, making it a standard for other countries in the world to follow.
+The Cook Islands with their International Trust Act of 1989 was the first country in the world that incorporated strong asset protection features within the legislation, making it a standard for other countries in the world to follow.

 Nearly 10% of the country's GDP comes from forming trusts, making the government increasingly dedicated to ensuring the stability of the industry.
 The Cook Islands has several barriers to entry that prevent the wrongful claim or seizure of assets by unlawful creditors.

 The Cook Islands also provides a number of benefits including: